Alex-twn/STM32MP15x_workshop/readme.md

 ![](Pictures/2_Screenshot.png)

-3. Allow internet over git://, ssh:// and others specifics protocols (mainly required for the Distribution Package)
+3. Allow internet over git://, ssh:// and others specifics protocols (skip this part if no proxy is used to access internet)

    In addition to http/https protocols (used in 90% of the Internet traffic), some other protocols like git:// or ssh:// may be required

    For example in the context of the *Distribution Package*, some "git fetch" commands could require "git:// protocols"

    In order to support these protocols through a proxy, the best way is to directly setup the proxy in the $HOME/.gitconfig file (core.gitproxy) and use a tool like *corkscrew* in order to tunnel the git:// flow into the http flow

 > ```bash
 > PC $> sudo apt-get update